ksauls/notes/content/posts/linuxos.md

 ---
-title : "Which Linus Distro Should a New User Use?" date : "2025-11-26T11:13:17-05:00" dateFormat : "2006-01-02" # This value can be configured for per-post date formatting author : "Kevin Sauls"
+title : "Which Linux Distro Should a New User Use?" date : "2025-11-26T11:13:17-05:00" dateFormat : "2006-01-02" # This value can be configured for per-post date formatting author : "Kevin Sauls"